cgzirim/alx-interview/0x02-minimum_operations/README.md

 Number of operations: `6`

 ## Test
-[test]() - Test provided by Holberton School.
+[test](https://github.com/iChigozirim/alx-interview/tree/main/0x02-minimum_operations/test) - Test provided by Holberton School.

 ## Solution
-[0-minoperations.py]() - A function written in Python that calculates the fewest number of operations needed to result in exactly `n` `H` characters in the file.
+[0-minoperations.py]() - A Python function that calculates the fewest number of operations needed to result in exactly `n` `H` characters in the file.